4datawoman/mapping-digital-divide/README.md

 # mapping-digital-divide
-Visualizing the Digital Divide through geomapping Census data
+Geomapping Census data to visualize the Digital Divide